MacroPhase/Docs/resources/setting_up_ai.md

 4. Paste your API key
 5. Select models for coaching, scanning, and insights

 > **Security:** Your API key is stored in your device's encrypted preferences.
-It's never sent to MacroPhase (there is no MacroPhase server).
-Only transmitted to the provider you configured.

-## The Food Scanner

-Tap the camera icon in the Food Log tab, take a photo, and the AI identifies foods and estimates portions.
-Works best with good lighting and clearly visible, separated items.

-You can configure a different image model in AI Settings if your provider supports it.
+It is never sent to any intermediary server — requests go directly from your phone to the configured AI provider.

 ## Troubleshooting